suranwarnakulasooriya/WXKF/README.md

 # WXKF
 A (for now terminal based) program to track student attendance.
-Written for a (I guess) private entity.
+Written for a private entity.

 ## Installation ##
 First make sure [Python3+](https://www.python.org/downloads/windows/) is installed, then install the following dependencies.